Make your Pcap files GDPR and NISTIR 8053 compliant today!

 Yes.
 This is similar to wiping out a patient name from a medical record, no matter what the name is.
 We can target for anonymization any packet field at any stack layer by the field name only.
 The field value will be replaced by dummy data or pseudonymized according to user preferences.
 The integrity of the anonymized packets and the anonymized Pcap file as a whole remains intact.
 The file can be analyzed with Wireshark™ as usual.

 If SafePcap doesn't support the protocol involved, or the issue is in a specific field of a supported protocol, just telling us may be enough.
 As the last resort we may ask for a Pcap example file with at least one packet.
-You can anomymize the packet manually with WireEdit and share the anonymized copy.
+You can anonymize the packet manually with WireEdit and share the anonymized copy.

 Yes.
 All stacks, all layers, any encoding, binary and text based.
-If a layer is encrypted, the decription keys can be extracted from the captured traffic and the algorithm allows for encryption of the anonymized data, we can support it.
+If a layer is encrypted, the decryption keys can be extracted from the captured traffic and the algorithm allows for encryption of the anonymized data, we can support it.
 All the stack layers dissected by Wireshark™ before anonymization are dissected after without errors.
 Packets' binary integrity is fully preserved.
 Support for a new network stack can be added quickly.
 Having specs helps.

 Yes.
 We support format preserving encryption of sensitive data at all stack layers.
 A customer holds a secret key which makes the pseudonymization reversible.